saikrishnavadali05/Artifact_Detection/README.md

 6. code has to be executed in a faster way.
 7. Acknowledge the research paper and research work.
 8. Upload the paper pdf here.
-9. Tabs and Spaces should be consistent in both the files - Blockiness, Ringing
+9. Tabs and Spaces should be consistent in both the files - Blockiness, Ringing.
+10. Performance Metrics (Execution times have to stored in logs).

 # Key Concepts
 1. JPEG Compression